Kenya tracks Facebook, Twitter for election "hate speech"

 Created in 2008 as way for Kenyans to report instances of post-election violence, it has since been used to map acts of war in Gaza, earthquake devastation in Haiti and currently U.S. activist use it to chart human rights abuses in Syria.

 During Kenya's 2010 constitutional referendum, Ushahidi also showed it could play a key role in curbing aggression.
-When it received an SMS message of rumours that machete-wielding men had rushed to a polling station in western Kenya, it verified the threat with its sources on the ground and alerted the police.
+When it received an SMS message of rumors that machete-wielding men had rushed to a polling station in western Kenya, it verified the threat with its sources on the ground and alerted the police.

 Fifteen minutes later, dozens of police officers swooped on the polling station to halt any possible trouble.